undefinedlabs/scope-docs/docs/python-installation.md

 | `$SCOPE_REPOSITORY` | Autodetected | Repository URL to use when sending data to Scope |
 | `$SCOPE_SOURCE_ROOT` | Autodetected | Repository root path |

+Autodetection of git information works if either tests run on Jenkins, CircleCI or Travis, or if the `.git` folder is present locally, and there is a `origin` remote configured pointing to the right repository.

 These configuration settings can also be provided via CLI flags.
 Run `scope-run --help` for more information.